Tell Kazel

 Tell Kazel (تل الكزل) is an oval-shaped tell that measures 350 × 325 m at its base, narrowing to 200 × 200 m at its top.
-It is located in the Safita district of the Tartus Governorate in Syria in the north of the Akkar plain on the north of the al-Abrash river approximately 18 km south of Tartus.
+It is located in the Safita district of the Tartus Governorate in Syria in the north of the Akkar plain on the north of the al-Abrash River approximately 18 km south of Tartus.

-Links to ancient Sumur
+History

+The tell was first surveyed in 1956 after which a lengthy discussion was opened by Maurice Dunand and Nassib Saliby identifying the site with the ancient city variously named Sumur, Simyra or Zemar (Egyptian Smr Akkadian Sumuru or Assyrian Simirra).